ackselz/gift-distribution-system/README.md

 > It's the Christmas season and you've been given the honorable task of distributing gifts to the teams in your department.
 Each team can send any representative to redeem their teams' gift.

-I approached this assignment from the perspective of building a simple system that prioritises:
+I approached this assignment from the perspective of building a simple system that prioritises the following characteristics:

 - plug and play
   - drop the `.csv` files in and start using